bjorion/trainingtool/README.md

 * **Admin**: a technical user who can see all requests
 * **Supervisor**: manager and above (Manager, HR, Training, Admin)
 * **Office**: HR and above (HR, Training, Admin)

-Note that the members of the HR or TRAINING groups are defined in the properties files.

 .